mattmc3/string.zsh/README.md

 ### zparseopts

-To parse option arguments, many of these scripts use the `zparseopts` builtin.
+Many of these scripts use the `zparseopts` builtin to parse arguments.
 You will see this pattern throughout this doc:

 ```zsh
 local -A opts=(-x 1 -z 3)